michaelhush/M-LOOP/docs/tutorial.rst

 Tutorial
 ========

 Here we provide a tutorial on how to use M-LOOP to optimize a generic experiment.
-M-LOOP is flexible and can be customized with a variety of :ref:`sec-options` and :ref:`sec-interfaces`, it can be run from the command line or used as a :ref:`python API <sec-api>`.
+M-LOOP is flexible and can be customized with a variety of :ref:`options <sec-examples>` and :ref:`sec-interfaces`, it can be run from the command line or used as a :ref:`python API <sec-api>`.
 Here we introduce the basic settings to get M-LOOP up and running as quick as possible.

 Overview
 --------